luciolucio/holi/resources/holi-template/README.md

 ### Comments
-You may add a single comment line at the very top of your holiday definition file.
+You may add a single comment line at the very top of your holiday calendar file.
 It must start with a semicolon `;`

 ```
 ; My awesome holiday file